Ah, the visions of launching colossal, accurate drives.

 All of the clubs are biased towards golfers who have a slice.
 So if you’re like me and tend to slice the ball, you’ll be amazed at how well Stix clubs straighten out the ball.

-The $250 driver is among the best you can buy from the price, and you can buy it on it’s own.
+The $250 driver is among the best you can buy for the price, and you can buy it on its own.
 But where you’ll get the most value from Stix is buying them as a full set.

 Better yet?
 If you use the code “BE50” you can save $50 off a full set of clubs as well.